One Man, Two Guvnors

-One Man, Two Guvnors is a play by Richard Bean, an English adaptation of Servant of Two Masters (Il servitore di due padroni), a 1743 Commedia dell'arte style comedy play by the Italian playwright Carlo Goldoni.
+One Man, Two Guvnors is a play by Richard Bean, an English adaptation of The Servant of Two Masters (Il servitore di due padroni), a 1743 commedia dell'arte-style comedy play by the Italian playwright, Carlo Goldoni.
 The play replaces the Italian period setting of the original with Brighton in 1963.
-The play opened at the National Theatre in 2011, toured in the UK and then opened in the West End in November 2011, with a subsequent Broadway opening in April 2012.
-The second tour was launched six months later, playing the UK, Hong Kong, Australia and New Zealand.
+The play opened at the National Theatre in 2011, toured in the UK, and then opened in the West End in November 2011, with a subsequent Broadway opening in April 2012.
+The second tour was launched six months later, playing the UK, Hong Kong, Australia, and New Zealand.
 The second UK production in London closed in March 2014, before a third tour of the UK began in May 2014.

 Plot

 In 1963 Brighton, out-of-work skiffle player Francis Henshall becomes separately employed by two men – Roscoe Crabbe, a gangster, and Stanley Stubbers, an upper class twit.
 Francis tries to keep the two from meeting, in order to avoid each of them learning that Francis is also working for someone else.
-Complicating events, Roscoe is really Rachel Crabbe in disguise, his twin sister.
+Complicating events, Roscoe is really Rachel Crabbe in disguise, Roscoe's twin sister.
 Roscoe had been killed by Rachel's boyfriend, who is none other than Stanley.
 Complicating it further still is local mobster Charlie the Duck, who has arranged his daughter Pauline's engagement to Roscoe despite her preference for over-the-top amateur actor Alan Dangle.
 Even further complications are prompted by several letters, a very heavy trunk, several unlucky audience volunteers, an extremely elderly waiter and Francis' pursuit of his two passions: Dolly (Charlie's feminist bookkeeper) and fish & chips.

 Productions

 National Theatre (2011)

 The play premiered at the National Theatre's Lyttelton Theatre from 24 May 2011 (previews from 17 May) and continued until 19 September.
 Nicholas Hytner directed James Corden in the starring role of Francis Henshall, with associate director Cal McCrystal responsible for the physical comedy.
-The play contains songs written by and performed by "The Craze", in a "skiffle band" style, led by Grant Olding.
+The play contains songs written by Grant Olding and performed by "The Craze", in a "skiffle band" style.
 "The Craze" consisted of Grant Olding (lead vocals, guitar, keys, accordion, harmonica), Philip James (guitar, banjo, backing vocals), Richard Coughlan (double bass, electric bass, backing vocals) and Ben Brooker (percussion including washboard and spoons, drums, backing vocals).
 The music is written and composed by Grant Olding.